Exclusive: Legality of police action during covid 19 coronavirus lockdown questioned in legal quarters

 When the police emails were read to him, National's police spokesman Mark Mitchell said he wasn't surprised at how vulnerable the police were feeling at the moment.

-Mitchell, a former cop, says many officers have approached him saying they're uneasy about enforcing the lockdown rules.
+Mitchell, a former police officer, says many officers have approached him saying they're uneasy about enforcing the lockdown rules.
 They're afraid they don't have the legal standing the Government's been claiming they have.

 Mitchell says when Parliament resumed last week, Government should have introduced urgent legislation to clarify the orders and give an assurance to police they were enforcing a law that was legal.